‘Voices for Change’

 The Dementia Training Company Ltd, is delighted to introduce you to our ‘Voices for Change’ group.

 We are daughters, wives, partner and husband to those we love who are living or have lived with dementia.

 The group met when we became involved in the Dementia UK ‘Carers as Educators’ Project back in 2012.

 The project was aimed at improving the quality of dementia care and support received by people living with dementia and their families by utilising the experience of family carers to develop and deliver a range of innovative and appropriate training courses aimed at staff working in Care Homes.

 As a (then) Associate Trainer for Dementia UK, Sarah took the lead in delivering the training for the Hampshire based element of the project.

-Sarah and Tim aim to involve a member of the ‘Voices for Change’ Group as Associate Trainer/Carer Educator in as much of our training as possible.
+The Dementia Training Company aims to involve a member of the ‘Voices for Change’ Group as Associate Trainer/Carer Educator in as much of our training as possible.
 It is our belief that professionals working in all care sectors and of every role deserve to hear the voices of those directly affected by the experience of dementia to both enhance their understanding and develop their practice.

 The significance of the role of family carers in the training DTC delivers can best be described in the feedback we have received from learners…